airtai/fastagency/docs/docs/en/user-guide/adapters/fastapi/index.md

     - **Initiation**: Client requests to start the chosen workflow.
     - **Connection**: WebSocket connection established for real-time communication.
 These includes:
         - Server sending workflow message to the client
-        - Client sending optional message to the server
+        - Client sends optional response to server if previous server message requires user input
-        - Server processes request and sends the next workflow message
+        - Server processes and sends the next workflow message

     #### Implementation Guide